MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 * `Read` = from `String` conversion
 * `Enum` = enumerations only (no arguments), list `..` syntax
 * `Bounded` = only for enumerations or just one arguments, `minBound` and `maxBound`

+You cannot use `deriving` for your own classes without putting some more effort in it by using [Data.Derive](https://hackage.haskell.org/package/derive) and [Template Haskell](https://wiki.haskell.org/Template_Haskell).

 ### Read and Show